What is the procedure for getting the baseball/softball fields playable after rain?

 Many of the lighted fields are used for fall sports that run through the middle of November.
 They are also open to the public when not being used on a permit.
 The park staff work on the fields in November, but not much grass grows between November and the beginning of April.
 As the season goes on, the weather conditions improve and the quality of turf improves.

 If the field is called unplayable, can I still use the outfield?

 If the infield is too wet for use, generally the outfield will also be too wet and unsafe.
 When the decision is made, it is not changed after the fact by our staff.
 If a team uses the field and a child is injured, the team or SAA then takes responsibility for the decision to play on an “unplayable” field.

 Who do I call if someone is on my field and they won’t leave?

-If you are at Olympic Park, the field supervisor should be contacted at 847/875-0766.
+If you are at Olympic Park, the field supervisor should be contacted at 847-875-0766.
 For any other field, call a park ranger.
 Permits are issued to all teams (SAA outdoor sports) that fill out a park usage application through the SAA commissioners.
-These are issued each season and should be keep with the coach at all times.
+These are issued each season and should be kept with the coach at all times.
 If you have a permit, there should be no issue with who has the use of a field.